 What is Cost of Goods Sold (COGS)?

-COGS does not include general selling expenses, such as management salaries and advertising expense.
+COGS does not include general selling expenses, such as management salaries and advertising expenses.
 These costs will fall below the gross profit line under the selling, general and administrative (SG&A) expense section.

 Purpose of Cost of Goods Sold